 Lastly, move to the Enhanced Security tab, flag the option to add an OAuth code to the launch URL, then select the OAuth client from the corresponding dropdown menu.
 Then, press Save Changes to create your training material.

 Once the object has been uploaded, you can manage the additional settings.
 Press the menu icon in the content’s row, then select Settings.

 In the pop-up box, decide if the learning object is visible or hidden, the publishing timeframe, how many times the users are able to see the Learning Object (not completed/passed, infinite times or just one time), and the dimensions and launch mode of the object.
 Press Save Changes when finished.

 Best Practices for xAPI/Tin Can Content in Docebo

-Please Note: If you want to track your xAPI (Tin Can) package remotely, you need to upload the package directly into your LMS.
-Your Docebo LMS does not support completely anonymous tracking.
+Please Note: If you want to track your xAPI (Tin Can) package remotely, you need to upload the package directly into your platform.
+Your Docebo platform does not support completely anonymous tracking.
 If you want to send xAPI (Tin Can) statements to our platform, you can do so using the following link format: https://www.lmsaddress.com/tcapi/

+Additionally, users must have a valid email address associated with their account in order for the platform to store tracking data for xAPI training materials.
 While you are able to upload xAPI (Tin Can) packages directly into the Central Learning Object Repository (CLOR), we suggest you upload them directly into a course.
-You can push them into the CLOR after uploading them into the course, if desired.
+You can push them into the CLOR after uploading them into the course if desired.